Ron Rosenbaum on Bob Dylan, Judaism, Christianity etc

 This tension of the competing narratives of Christmas is felt, inevitably, in the songs of Christmas.
 There are on the one hand the hymns about Jesus and Bethlehem, and then there are the songs of Santa and his reindeer and his lists of the naughty and the nice.
 Treading the middle ground are secular songs of the season such as “White Christmas” and “I’ll Be Home for Christmas.”
 Yet every time that someone records an album mixing these various Christmas songs together, the implicit question for the listener is this: Which is it?

-Q & A with Robert Spencer on Bob Dylan
+Q &A with Paul Westphal on Bob Dylan

 Chronicling Chronicles (reactions to Bob Dylan’s autobiography)